GRIT: Fast, Interpretable, and Verifiable Goal Recognition with Learned Decision Trees for Autonomous Driving: Evaluation

-As a vehicle travels closer towards its goal, a reasonable expectation is that we should become more certain about what its goal is -- that is, the entropy of the distribution over goals should decrease.
+As a vehicle travels closer towards its goal, a reasonable expectation is that we should become more certain about what its goal is -- that is, the entropy of the distribution over goals should decrease, or at least stay constant.
 If there are just two possible goals, then it is equivalent to show that if one goal has higher probability than the other, then the probability of the most probable goal will not decrease as the length of the path to the goal decreases.
 We attempted to verify this for the situation where a vehicle is approaching from the east in the Heckstrasse scenario.
 However, in this case the verification failed.
-If a vehicle is in a state such as that shown previously in Table~\ref{counterexample}, the model predicts with high certainty that a vehicle is going to turn at the junction.
-Although the vehicle is still quite distant from the junction entry, its angle in the lane biases the prediction towards the goal G2, \textit{turn\_left}.
+If a vehicle is in a state such as that shown in Table~\ref{counterexample}, the model predicts with high certainty that a vehicle is going to turn at the junction.
+The prediction is biased towards the goal G2, \textit{turn\_left} due to the vehicle's angle in the lane, although the vehicle is still quite distant from the junction entry.
 However, if the vehicle continues further along the road and has still not switched lane, the uncertainty over goals can actually increase.
-In this situation it makes sense for uncertainty to increase, because the vehicle took actions that were irrational for the goal it originally started moving towards, showing that our original intuition about what should be true was incorrect.
+In this situation it makes sense for uncertainty to increase, because the vehicle took actions that were irrational for the goal it originally started moving towards, showing that our original intuition was incorrect.